Dhi13man/nordigen_integration/README.md

 ### Dependencies

+- [Dart,](https://www.dartlang.org/) for the Dart SDK which this obviously runs on.
-[http](https://pub.dev/packages/http) is used for making API calls to the Nordigen Server Endpoints with proper response and error handling.
+- [http,](https://pub.dev/packages/http) is used for making API calls to the Nordigen Server Endpoints with proper response and error handling.

 ----